-The Department of Labor has administered the YouthBuild program since September 2006.
-The YouthBuild program is administered by the Employment and Training Administration's Office of Workforce Investment, Division of Youth Services.
+The Department of Labor has administered the YouthBuild program since September 2006 through the Employment and Training Administration Office of Workforce Investment, Division of Youth Service.

 YouthBuild is a community-based alternative education program that provides job training and educational opportunities for at-risk youth ages 16-24.
 Youth learn construction skills while constructing or rehabilitating affordable housing for low-income or homeless families in their own neighborhoods.

 Climb CDC also offers training tracks in Culinary and Hospitality, Conservation, and Medical Assistant fields.
 Youth split their time between the job site and the classroom, where they earn their high school diploma or equivalency degree, learn to be community leaders, and prepare for college and other postsecondary training opportunities.

 YouthBuild includes significant support systems, such as a mentoring, follow-up education, employment, and personal counseling services; and participation in community service and civic engagement.

 There are approximately 210 actively-funded DOL YouthBuild programs at any given time in more than 40 states, serving over 6,000 youth nationally per year.

 At CLIMB CDC participants have the opportunity to achieve academic goals such as obtaining a High School Diploma or GED.
 We have dedicated classrooms for this purpose and skilled, invested instructors, ready to guide and teach each participant on their own skill and readiness level.